tarasowski/backend/certification/001_acloudguru-aws-certified-developer.md

 * Have their own DNS name.
 You are never given an IP address
 * Read the ELB FAQ for Classic Load Balancers [here](https://aws.amazon.com/elasticloadbalancing/faqs/)

+Q: Which operating systems does the Classic Load Balancer support?

+The Classic Load Balancer supports Amazon EC2 instances with any operating system currently supported by the Amazon EC2 service.

+Q: Which protocols does the Classic Load Balancer support?

+The Classic Load Balancer supports load balancing of applications using HTTP, HTTPS (Secure HTTP), SSL (Secure TCP) and TCP protocols.

+Q: What TCP ports can I load balance?

+You can perform load balancing for the following TCP ports:

+[EC2-VPC] 1-65535
+[EC2-Classic] 25, 80, 443, 465, 587, 1024-65535
+Q: Does the Classic Load Balancer support IPv6 traffic?

+Yes.
+Each Classic Load Balancer has an associated IPv4, IPv6, and dualstack (both IPv4 and IPv6) DNS name.
+IPv6 is not supported in VPC.
+You can use an Application Load Balancer for native IPv6 support in VPC.

+Q: Can I configure my Amazon EC2 instances to only accept traffic from Classic Load Balancers?

+Yes.

+Q: Can I configure a security group for the front-end of Classic Load Balancers?

+If you are using Amazon Virtual Private Cloud, you can configure security groups for the front-end of your Classic Load Balancers.

+Q: Can I use a single Classic Load Balancer for handling HTTP and HTTPS requests?

+Yes, you can map HTTP port 80 and HTTPS port 443 to a single Classic Load Balancer.

+Q: How many connections will my load balanced Amazon EC2 instances need to accept from each Classic Load Balancer?

+Classic Load Balancers do not cap the number of connections that they can attempt to establish with your load balanced Amazon EC2 instances.
+You can expect this number to scale with the number of concurrent HTTP, HTTPS, or SSL requests or the number of concurrent TCP connections that the Classic load balancers receive.

+Q: Can I load balance Amazon EC2 instances launched using a Paid AMI?

+You can load balance Amazon EC2 instances launched using a paid AMI from AWS Marketplace.
+However, Classic Load Balancers do not support instances launched using a paid AMI from Amazon DevPay site.
+Q: Can I use Classic Load Balancers in Amazon Virtual Private Cloud?

+Yes -- see the Elastic Load Balancing web page.
+Q: Can I get a history of Classic Load Balancer API calls made on my account for security analysis and operational troubleshooting purposes?

+Yes.
+To receive a history of Classic Load Balancer API calls made on your account, simply turn on CloudTrail in the AWS Management Console.

+Q: Do Classic Load Balancers support SSL termination?

+Yes you can terminate SSL on Classic Load Balancers.
+You must install an SSL certificate on each load balancer.
+The load balancers use this certificate to terminate the connection and then decrypt requests from clients before sending them to the back-end instances.

+Q: What are the steps to get a SSL certificate?

+You can either use AWS Certificate Manager to provision a SSL/TLS certificate or you can obtain the certificate from other sources by creating the certificate request, getting the certificate request signed by a CA, and then uploading the certificate using the AWS Identity and Access Management (IAM) service.

+Q: How do Classic Load Balancers integrate with AWS Certificate Manager (ACM)?

+Classic Load Balancers are now integrated with AWS Certificate Management (ACM).
+Integration with ACM makes it very simple to bind a certificate to each load balancer thereby making the entire SSL offload process very easy.
+Typically purchasing, uploading, and renewing SSL/TLS certificates is a time-consuming manual and complex process.
+With ACM integrated with Classic Load Balancers, this whole process has been shortened to simply requesting a trusted SSL/TLS certificate and selecting the ACM certificate to provision it with each load balancer.

+Q: How do I enable cross-zone load balancing in Classic Load Balancer?

+You can enable cross-zone load balacing using the console, the AWS CLI, or an AWS SDK.
+See Cross-Zone Load Balancing documentation for more details.

+Q: Am I charged for regional AWS data-transfer when I enable cross-zone load balancing in Classic Load Balancer?

+No, you are not charged for regional data transfer between Availability Zones when you enable crosss-zone load balancing for your Classic Load Balancer.

 ### SDK's Exam Tips

 * Know the available SDK's